IDMNYU/audiolab/docs/serge.md

 Some modules have additional colors, such as lavender jacks for passive connectors on the 73-75 Adapter module and orange for the AC-coupled (-5V or 5V) comparator jack on the Random\*Source Smooth / Stepped Generator module.
 Elby Designs (a licensed Serge manufacturer in Australia) uses an [additional set of colors](https://www.elby-designs.com/webtek/panther/panther-jacks.htm) to specify inputs versus outputs, with the standard Serge colors of black, blue, and red being used for input jacks, while white, green, and yellow are used for the corresponding outputs.

 As noted above, these conventions describe the *kind* of voltage being delivered, not *how* you're going to use it.
-In the image above, the output area of the module has black, blue, and red jacks, but all of them can be used to generate either audio patched into the speakers or control voltage patched into another module.
+In the image above of the **New Timbral Oscillator**, for example, the output area of the module has black, blue, and red jacks, but all of them can be used to generate either audio patched into the speakers or control voltage patched into another module.

-Patching the output of a module delivering one type of voltage into a module jack that expects a *different* type can have unpredictable results.
-In general, patching a DC (blue/gray) jack into an AC (black/brown) jack will work as expected, though some modules (such as the Mixer) are designed to only modify signals in the audio range, so a slow-moving DC signal may end up getting filtered out.
-Patching an AC (black/brown) source into a DC (blue/gray) destination may have unusual results - the negative voltage in the signal may end up getting clipped to 0V or rectified (flipped into positive voltage).
-Modules with pulse (red) destinations will "fire" when an incoming AC or DC voltage source crosses above 2.5V or so, but processing voltage from a pulse (red) source through a DC or AC processing module may transform the signal in a way that eliminates its ability to trigger anything.

-Serge modules use small knobs to control parameters, often in conjunction with control voltage.
-Knobs that *scale* (multiply) an input voltage and knobs that *offset* (add to) an input voltage are distinguished on the panel graphics.
-On modern-style modules, offset knobs are unadorned, while scale knobs have a gradient indicator; "paperface" modules have pentagon outlines that are sharp for offset knobs and curved for scale knobs.
-Serge scalar knobs are usually *bipolar* and can apply negative scaling by moving the knob to the left.
-The zero (12 o'clock) position scales the incoming voltage to 0.

-Serge modules that work with frequency as a parameter (oscillators, filters, slope generators) often have CV inputs for both linear frequency (scaled by a knob) and [1 volt-per-octave](https://en.wikipedia.org/wiki/CV/gate) standard control voltage, allowing the module to be accurately tuned and played by, e.g. a MIDI-to-CV converter.
+### Patching

 Modules are connected by **patching** within and between module jacks using banana cables.